Five Tips for Using QR Codes at a Parish

 QR codes store web links and are designed to be scanned using a smartphone camera.
 The ability to scan a QR code is built into many iPhone and Android cameras.

 - Share a QR code that leads to a virtual bulletin.
 St. Catherine of Siena Parish in Clearwater created QR plaques for the pews.
 It leads to this page.
 They also added the parish logo to the QR code.
-(Example Here)
+(Example Here).
+See how they announced this to their parish community here.

 - Share a QR code bookmark with various QR codes to serve as a resource for parishioners.
 (Example Here)